mikolmogorov/Ragout/doc/INSTALL.md

 Building procedure requires C++ compiler with C++11 support, such as GCC 4.7+ or proper version of clang.

-For bulding all necessary submoduled type:
+For bulding all necessary submodules type:

 	make